sreejitharajesh/Coding-assignment/README.md

 Pre-requisites:
 1. Python should be installed in the machine.
 2. Playwright should be installed in the machine
 3. Download and extract the repository into the D: drive.
+(Or need to edit the ConfigFile path inside the code)